GeekLord/Picslot/README.md

 ## ✨ Key Features

-- **Precise Retouching**: Click any point on an image to make localized edits.
-Change colors, remove objects, or add elements with pinpoint accuracy simply by describing what you want.
+- **Precise Retouching**: Use the "Generative Mask" to paint over any part of an image and replace it with AI-generated content based on your text prompt.
+Change colors, remove objects, or add elements with pinpoint accuracy.
 - **Cloud-Based Projects**: Securely save your projects to your account and access them from anywhere.
 Your entire edit history is preserved, and you can easily load, update, or delete projects from your personal dashboard.
 - **Prompt Manager**: A full CRUD (Create, Read, Update, Delete) interface for your favorite prompts.
 Save, manage, reuse, and now **share** your best prompts with other users directly within the editor.
 - **AI Prompt Enhancer**: A one-click tool that uses AI to rewrite and improve your prompts, adding professional details to help you achieve better results.